-Regarding the first online survey, the questions covering the five-main action-tracks were sent to the members of BCSD Turkey via email.
-The online survey aimed to identify the problematic and intervention areas with the business leaders working actively in the food system of Turkey and the problematic-intervention areas, solution suggestions and actions were identified.
+Regarding the first online survey, the questions covering the five-main action-tracks were sent to the members of BCSD Türkiye.
+The online survey aimed to identify the problematic and intervention areas with the business leaders working actively in the food system of Türkiye.
+The problematic-intervention areas, solution suggestions and actions were identified.
 6 feedbacks were received for online questions.
-Also, a workshop was organized with members of the Sustainable Development Association of Turkey in order to discuss how the transformation of food systems is achieved in Turkey.
+Also, a workshop was organized with members of BCSD Türkiye in order to discuss how the transformation of food systems is achieved in Türkiye.

-With respect to the second comprehensive online survey sent to the members of 3rd Agriculture Forestry Council.
-This survey was sent to over 1000 members of 3rd Agriculture Forestry Council from academia, public and private sectors, NGOs and CSOs and public institutions and NGOs etc. at the local and central level.
+The second comphrensive survey was sent to over 1000 members of 3rd Agriculture Forest Council from academia, public and private sectors, NGOs and CSOs and etc. at the local and central level.
 258 responses were received with over 500 problems and 1000 solutions and action recommendations to transform food systems.
 The analysis of results of both surveys were thus made through an encoding method and accordingly, the main challenges and actions were identified.

-Additionally, a workshop was also organized with over 30 experts with the national sustainable food system focal points from MoAF and relevant ministries and other institutions, with the aim of discussing the current actions derived from online surveys and preparing the national pathway.
+Additionally, a workshop was also organized with over 30 experts with the national sustainable food system focal points from MoAF and relevant ministries, other institutions, with the aim of discussing the current actions derived from online surveys and preparing the national pathway.
 All actions were reviewed and responsible and relevant institutions for each action were determined through this workshop.
 Also, new action suggestions were received from participants under each action track.
 A national workshop was organized by focusing a gap analysis from the previous studies.
 Approximately 140 stakeholders attended the virtual national workshop.
-After awareness raising opening speeches, participants were broken out into 5 discussion groups on the basis of 5 action tracks to discuss a thematic topic under each action track.
+Participants were divided into into 5 discussion groups on the basis of 5 action tracks to discuss a thematic topic under each action track.
 After this national workshop, the outputs of the workshop and the previous findings were assessed and all these findings including literature review were integrated in this national pathway.